Functorial desingularization of quasi-excellent schemes in characteristic zero: the non-embedded case: Construction of

 \subsubsection{Desingularization up to codimension $d$}

-We say that a blow up sequence $f:X'\longto X$ is a {\em (strong) desingularization up to codimension $d$} if $f_\sing\subset X^{>d}$.
+We say that a blow up sequence $f\:X'\longto X$ is a {\em (strong) desingularization up to codimension $d$} if $f_\unr\subset X^{>d}$.
 This happens if and only if $f$ induces a (strong) desingularization on a neighborhood on $X^{\le d}$.

 \begin{rem} (i) If $d=\dim(X)$ then desingularization is the same as desingularization up to codimension $d$.
 On the other side, if $X'\longto X$ is a desingularization up to codimension $d-1$ then $X'$ can have singularities in any codimension and their local structure can be even worse than that of the original $X$.
-However, the global structure of $X'_\sing$ is very simple because it is contractible to a finite set of closed points of $X$.
-In particular, $X'_\sing$ is a disjoint union of proper varieties, while $X_\sing$ can be even an infinite dimensional scheme.
+However, the global structure of $X'_\sing$ is relatively simple because it is contractible to a finite set of closed points of $X$.
+In particular, $X'_\sing$ is a disjoint union of proper varieties, while $X_\sing$ can be any qe scheme of dimension smaller than $d$.

 (ii) The desingularization of integral schemes in \cite{temdes} is constructed as a blow up sequence $X_n\longto X_0=X$, where each $X_d$ desingularizes $X$ up to codimension $d$ and the blow up $X_{d+1}\to X_d$ is $T$-supported for some closed $T\subset X$ disjoint from $X^{\le d}$.
 Thus, the desingularization is built successively by improving the situation over $X^1$, $X^2$, etc. To construct the blow up $X_{i+1}\to X_i$ we should care only for the preimages of finitely many "bad" points from $X^{i+1}$, and, similarly to (i), this reduces the problem to the case when $X_\sing$ is a variety.
 The latter case is reduced to desingularization of varieties by completing and algebraizing, similarly to our desingularization of $\gtC_ $ in \S\ref{smallsec}.